dawigit/picoclock/README.md

 The file 'img2data.md' contains shell scripts for converting image data and fonts into header files.

 #### Problems, bugs, tbd:
-- battery display has to be adjusted depending on battery (still testing)
+- battery display has to be adjusted depending on battery type
-- some crashes result in pico freezing at QMI8658_init() - remove battery

 ## To flash the image